 - Urban pups can visit Hampstead Heath or Virginia Water in and around London, where there are lots of ponds to cool those paws.

-- Venture a little further afield (see our guide to stress-free travelling), and visit the Cotswold Country Park and Beach in Cirencester, Gloucestershire, which has its own doggy swimming area for proponents of the bark-stroke.
+- Venture a little further afield (see our guide to stress-free travelling with dogs), and visit the Cotswold Country Park and Beach in Cirencester, Gloucestershire, which has its own doggy swimming area for proponents of the bark-stroke.

 - Every dog does like to be beside the seaside, and Cornwall has some of the world’s best beaches.
 Most of them allow dogs all year round (see our guide) – just throw your shorts and sunnies in a bag, and get some sand between your toes (and claws).